TheRacetrack/racetrack/docs/deployment/standalone-host.md

   You can also set custom values for parameters by setting environment variables:

     - `export RT_EXTERNAL_ADDRESS="http://127.0.0.1"` to set the external address that your Racetrack will be accessed at (IP or domain name).
+    - `export RT_INFRASTRUCTURE="docker"` to set the infrastructure target to deploy Racetrack.

 - Edit or remove local setup configuration at `setup.json` and run installer again to reconfigure installation steps.